geek-cookbook/geek-cookbook/manuscript/support.md

 Impulsively **[click here (NOW quick do it!)][11]** to sponsor me, or instead thoughtfully and analytically review my GitHub profile **[here][12]** and make up your own mind.

-### Buy my book 📖

-I'm also writing the Geek Cookbook as a formal eBook, on Leanpub (<https://leanpub.com/geeks-cookbook>).
-Buying it supports me once-off, and you continue to have access to the book as future recipes are added.

 ### Buy me a coffee ☕️

 A sponsorship is too much commitment, and a book is TL;DR?
 Hit me up with a [one-time caffine shot](https://www.buymeacoffee.com/funkypenguin)!